CoolMarvel43/SHS-UFO-Edits/README.md

 # Source Han Sans/Serif UFO Edits

 ## About
 This is a quick-and-dirty repository to store my edits to [Source Han Sans](https://github.com/adobe-fonts/source-han-sans) and [Serif](https://github.com/adobe-fonts/source-han-serif) (思源黑體/思源宋體).
-For now, they are only provided in UFO and glyphspackage formats, the former for which can be read by most font editors and the latter specifically for [Glyphs for Mac](https://glyphsapp.com/).
+They are provided in UFO and glyphspackage formats, the former for which can be read by most font editors and the latter specifically for [Glyphs for Mac](https://glyphsapp.com/).
 The sources are overlapped, which is suitable for variable fonts, and available in two masters, ExtraLight and Heavy.

-For convenience purposes, the OTF and TTF file formats will be provided, with all weights provided, overlaps removed and no hinting, but will only contain modified glyphs.
+In addition, for convenience purposes, the OTF and TTF file formats will be provided, with all weights provided, overlaps removed and no hinting, but will only contain modified glyphs.
 They are not full fonts so they are unsuitable as to be used as standalone fonts.
 Feel free to integrate them into your forks as you please.
+You will need to use a font editor to access the unencoded glyphs (those appended with a dot suffix like ".MN", ".CL1", ".inherited", etc.).

 Unfortunately to do so, the sources will now include two additional characters which I do not include in their glyph lists: .notdef and space (taken straight from Source Han Sans/Serif).
 This is required for Adobe-Identity-0 to work correctly when exporting OTF and TTF file formats, so please ignore these two characters if you work with the source files.